Walter Herrmann (physicist)

-Walter Herrmann (20 September 1910 – 11 August 1987) was a German nuclear physicist and mechanical engineer who worked on the German nuclear energy project during World War II.
-After the war, he headed a laboratory for special issues of nuclear disintegration at Laboratory V in the Soviet Union.
+Walter Herrmann (20 September 1910 – 11 August 1987) was a German nuclear physicist and mechanical engineer who was one of many German nuclear scientists in Soviet program of nuclear weapons, mainly working on the power plant technology at the Laboratory V in Russia.

+After his release from the Soviet custody, he returned to Germany after accepting the teaching position as professor of mechanical engineering at the University of Magdeburg.

 Biography

-Herrmann was born in Querfurt and completed his engineering degree at the Dresden University of Technology in 1937.
+There is very little known about Herrman's early life but the German-language Wikipedia noted that he was born in Querfurt, Saxony-Anhalt, 20 September 1910.
+His father, a banker, supported his studies when he went to attend the Dresden University of Technology and graduated with engineering degree in 1937.

 Career

-Pre-War
+Pre-War and Uranium Club

-After completing his degree, Herrmann spent several years as a research engineer at the power plant located in Böhlen, Saxony - the headquarters of the AG works.
-In January 1939, he was transferred to Dresden.
-Due to his skill in thermal engineering, and knowledge in the technical systems of power plants, Herrmann helped build the experimental power station located in Espenhain during his time in Dresden.
+After completing his degree in engineering, Herrmann spent several years as a research engineer at the power plant located in Böhlen and Saxony where the Auergesellschaft AG once headquartered.
+In January 1939, he was transferred to Dresden, and due to his expertise in thermal engineering and knowledge in head transfer mechanism, he consulted to build the experimental power station located in Espenhain.